 The current status of energy codes and standards adoption is shown in the maps below.
 Status is displayed for both residential and commercial buildings for U.S. States and territories.
 Choose from the drop-down list to view the details for a particular state.

-Additional information and resources on state initiatives to increase energy efficiency through the adoption of building energy codes are also provide by the following:
+Additional information and resources on state initiatives to increase energy efficiency through the adoption of building energy codes are also provided by the following: